technicfan/dmenu-desktop-bash/README.md

 - to include regular binaries from PATH create ~/.config/l7-dmenu-desktop/addpath
 - to change menu that is used use --dmenu=\<menu\>
     - if using dmenu (not --dmenu=), arguments will be passed to it
+- instead of your desired prompt write ~Prompt~ without ' or "

 **!
 Important !**
 - dependencies (that where not installed on my ArcoLinux system):